The Cost of Chronic Illness and Maintaining An Income When You Are Chronically Ill

 I have worked from home for over a decade through our own business.
 My work has never been affected before, aside from the hours I keep depending on how I feel.

-In March, we lost most of our business and suddenly the majority of my work from home paycheck was gone.
+In March 2020, we lost half our business and suddenly the majority of my work from home paycheck was gone.
 Millions of other people around the world who were affected by the pandemic are in the same situation as me.
-But when we realized we had no money coming in, my first thought went to coming up with money each month to pay for my meds.
+But when we realized we would have no money coming in for months, my first thought went to coming up with money each month to pay for my meds.
+I did a cost analysis breakdown of what it takes to keep my body going.
+I was shocked when I broke it all down.
+Patients are always aware of the main expenditures with maintaining their health, but I’ve never looked at ALL of it before knowing my monthly income had just taken a huge hit!

 It is a very scary place to be and I’m still reeling from what happened.
 Luckily, I was not caught flat-footed.
 I always have other streams of revenue coming in.
 (My mom is great at reminding me of this!
 She keeps telling me I’m the only person she knows who gets so creative with earning.)
 But the stress plus the pounding pace I was working at this summer when I had to take on extra work made me very sick.

-Accessing disability here has proved impossible.
+Accessing disability here in Taiwan has proved impossible.
 Perhaps you’re like me and can’t access disability services.
 Even with disability, many of us cannot meet our monthly medical bills.

 I know plenty of patients who work from home.
 A great number of us are artists and this helps with medical expenses, but who’s going to buy art when the entire world is in financial straits?